Last salute: 6-year-old son bids farewell as Col Manpreet Singh is cremated | Law-Order

 Asha Chadha, a teacher of Colonel Singh in Class 1, described him as an extraordinary student. ''We are very sad today but at the same time proud that we are teachers of a martyr who sacrificed his life for the nation.''
 The Army officer, a Sena medal awardee, leaves behind two children, wife Jagmeet Kaur, a government school teacher in Haryana's Panchkula district, mother Manjeet Kaur and brother Sandeep.

-Major Ashish Dhonchak, who died fighting terrorists in Jammu and Kashmir, were consigned to the flames on Friday in Haryan's Panipat with full military honours.
+Major Ashish Dhonchak, who died fighting terrorists in Jammu and Kashmir, were consigned to the flames on Friday in Haryana's Panipat with full military honours.

 Three Army personnel, including the colonel and the major, and a deputy superintendent of the Jammu and Kashmir Police were killed in the gunfight with terrorists in the higher reaches of the Kokorenag area in the valley on Wednesday.